cloudogu/k8s-ecosystem/terraform/examples/ces_google_gke/create_bucket/README.md

 ### Create the bucket

-Update the variables to define the name for your terraform state bucket. create_backup_bucket has to be true.
+Update the variable `bucket_name` to define the name for your terraform state bucket.
+`create_bucket` has to be true.
 After that you can initialize and apply terraform

 ```bash